brenj23/Portfolio-React/README.md

 ```

 ## Description
 A portfolio webpage of some projects I have done.
-I used React to code project.
+I used React to code project and email.js for contact page for individuals to contact me by email directly from webpage.

 ## Screenshots